Meta Co-Training: Two Views are Better than One: Introduction

-Unfortunately, while we can boost performance by training different models on two views, co-training performs sub-optimally during its pseudo-labeling step.
-To more effectively leverage two views we propose a novel method for co-training based on Meta Pseudo Labels~\cite{SSL:MPL} called \emph{Meta Co-Training} in which each model is trained to provide better pseudo labels to the other given only its view of the labeled data and the performance of the other model on the labeled set.
-We show that our approach provides an improvement over both co-training and the current state-of-the-art (SotA) on the ImageNet-10\% dataset, as well as it establishes new SotA few-shot performance on several other fine-grained image classification tasks.
+We propose a novel SSL method which more effectively leverages pseudo-labels.
+We call our algorithm \emph{Meta} Co-Training (MCT), because it leverages two views to produce good pseudo-labels as part of a bi-level optimization.
+In MCT each model is trained to provide better pseudo-labels to the other model, given only its view of the data and the performance of the other model on a labeled set.
+Similarly to CT, our approach utilizes multiple views to train models which are diverse.
+These models have an advantage when teaching (and learning from) each-other because they will learn different patterns from their differing input data.
+We show that our approach provides an improvement over both CT and the current state-of-the-art (SoTA) method~\cite{REACT} on the ImageNet-10\% dataset, as well as it establishes new SoTA few-shot performance on several other fine-grained image classification tasks.

-\ourparagraph{Summary of Contributions} Our contributions are therefore summarized as follows. \begin{enumerate} \item Use of embeddings obtained from different pre-trained models as different views for co-training.
+\ourparagraph{Summary of Contributions} Our contributions are summarized as follows. \begin{enumerate} \item We propose \emph{Meta Co-Training}, an SSL algorithm which appears to be more robust than co-training and does not require iterative re-training from initialization.

-\item We boost the performance of standard co-training by proposing a method that relies on Meta Pseudo Labels~\citep{SSL:MPL}, called \emph{Meta Co-Training}.